 Up until a month ago I didn’t like the flavor of sweet peanut butter, such as in PB&J and Reese’s.
 It took me almost a decade to like peanut butter in general and another decade to like it sweetened.
 It’s definitely something to do with growing up in Israel.
-When I was a kid and teenager there was no peanut butter.
+When I was a kid and teenager there was no peanut butter in my country.
 It arrived, I think, in the nineties.
-It’s weird though that we didn’t have it because our national snack, Bamba, is made with peanut butter.
+It’s weird though that most of Israelis didn’t like it because our national snack, Bamba, is made with peanut butter.

 I fell in love with the combo of salted peanut butter and sweet recently when I made peanut butter cups for my boys.
-I don’t like the store-bought ones, most of them are too sweet.
-I’m still not ready for PB&J sandwich but am definitely open to try other sweet PB combinations.
+I still don’t like the store-bought ones because they are too sweet for me.
+I’m not ready for PB&J sandwich but am definitely open to try other sweet PB combinations.

 Double chocolate cake with peanut butter